stephub-io/stephub/README.md

         Scenario: Cart should contain two items
-            Given I'm logged-in as "admin" using password "secret" When I make a GET request "cart" to "/cart" Then the response for "cart" matches equals:
+            Given I'm logged-in as "admin" using password "secret" When I make a GET request "cart" to "/cart" Then the response for "cart" equals:
             | ${login.status} | 200 |
             | jsonPath(${login.body}, '$.positions.length())' | 2 |
             | jsonPath(${login.body}, '$.positions[0].title))' | 'Rocky - The film' |